-Most women do not need to avoid trigger points entirely, but knowing which specific factors worsen hot flashes allows women to deal with them when they occur.
+It may not be possible to avoid these triggers entirely, but knowing which factors worsen hot flashes can enable a person to prepare for and manage them when they occur.

-Drinking cold water or splashing it over the face and wrists can help quickly cool the body during hot flashes.
-Having a cold shower or running the face and wrists under cold water helps lower body temperature even quicker.
+Drinking cold water or splashing it over the face and wrists can help cool the body during hot flashes.
+Having a cold shower or running the face and wrists under cold water can also help lower body temperature.